 DIY Or Hire A Professional?

-Wood and block concrete walls are great DIY retaining wall ideas.
+Wood and block concrete walls are great DIY retaining wall ideas for a sloped backyards.
 Mortar masonry and cast-in-place concrete masonry are usually best left to masons.

 Does Height Matter?

 Regulations require that walls taller than 4 feet be designed by an engineer and built by a professional.

 Except for the occasional cleaning of drip holes, retaining walls do not require much attention.